<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;You can see this in the screenshot at the top of this post.
 Essentially I got

 the "Overview" and "Slice by Entity" tabs in one shot.
-How you do EDA with it?
+How do you do EDA with it?

-For example, the default view are two base ball teams.
+For example, the default view is two baseball teams.
 See the peaks when the

 Red Sox won championships in 2013 and 2018?
 But the Astros peak was higher in